georgberecz/football-data-mining/README.md

 We can say that drawing a red card decreases the changes for a draw 4 times if one achives a red card and 40 times if both teams draw red card.
 This bases on that per of games drawn with red card 19.6%, per of games drawn without red card is 80.4% and per of games drawn with red card for both is 2.3.

-These claims hold on England, Spain, France, Germany and Italy leagues since those were onlyones where card data was available.
+These claims hold on England, Spain, France, Germany and Italy leagues since those were only ones where card data was available.

 ##Association rules mining

-Do find more interesting facts from our data, we decieded to use Arules package.
+To find more interesting facts from our data, we decieded to use Arules package.
 Before doing any association mining we needed to discretizie our data.
-Overall we discovered about 1000 rules of which in our optionion noteworthy are following:
+Overall we discovered about 1000 rules of which in our opinion noteworthy are the following:

           *LHS*       *RHS*   *Support* *Confidence*  *Lift* *Description*
   - FTHG=0} => {HTHG=0} 0.2228082 1.0000000  2.003497 Meaning that when full time result is null for home team then with 100% probabilty they didn't score at halftime too and it has happened in 22% of cases.